 Course Completion Trend Reports

-All of these items contribute to a holistic picture of how a program is responding to student learning needs, and these items, in conjunction with Assessment Data and Program Review, come together as justification for any allocation of resources (whether physical or monetary). (
+These measures contribute to a holistic picture of how a program is responding to student learning needs, and in conjunction with assessment data and Program Review, create a foundation for planning.

 Standard I.B.5

 The institution assesses accomplishment of its mission through program review and evaluation of goals and objectives, student learning outcomes, and student achievement.
 Quantitative and qualitative data are disaggregated for analysis by program type and mode of delivery.